Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 ### Loading, editing, and saving contract templates, continued

 Using the Load Template button, load the `LockWithPublicKey` contract template.
-Let’s see what happens when we make different kinds of changes. **Note** At any point, if you can’t find your way back from an error, simply reload the page in your browser, or reload the `LockWithPublicKey` contract with the Load Template button, to start over.
+Let’s see what happens when we make different kinds of changes. **Note:** At any point, if you can’t find your way back from an error, simply reload the page in your browser, or reload the `LockWithPublicKey` contract with the Load Template button, to start over.

 Where the first line says `locks value`, change it to read `locks x`.
 You should see: